On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Knotted arcs

 For any $d\geq3$ recall from \eqref{eq:pu} that the map $p_\u\colon\ImArcs{X}\to\Omega X$, defined by $p_\u(\alpha)=\alpha\cdot\u^{-1}$, induces isomorphisms on $\pi_n$ for $n\leq d-3$, by Smale.
 Moreover, for $n=d-2$ we have

 a short exact sequence with the first map sending $1\in\Z$ to the ``interior twist'', see \cite{KT-LBT}.
-In that paper we also show\footnote{There we consider $d\geq4$, but the proof goes through for $d=3$ and is easy: a crossing change on $\u$ along a trivial group element can be isotoped to $\u$.} that the value of $\Dax\circ\delta_{\incl_X}$ on the interior twist is $1\in\Z[\pi_1X]$.
+There we also show that the value of $\Dax\circ\delta_{\incl_X}$ on the interior twist is $1\in\Z[\pi_1X]$.
+That was for $d\geq4$, but the proof goes through for $d=3$ and is easy: a crossing change on $\u$ along a trivial group element can be isotoped to $\u$.

-Therefore, picking any set-theoretic section of $\pi_{d-2}p_\u$ (we will fix a particular choice soon) and composing it with $\Dax\circ\delta_{\incl_X}$ we obtain a well-defined homomorphism
+Therefore, picking any set-theoretic section of $\pi_{d-2}p_\u$ (\emph{we will fix a particular choice soon}) and composing it with $\Dax\circ\delta_{\incl_X}$ we obtain a well-defined homomorphism

 In other words, two sections $l_1,l_2$ differ by an element of $\Z$, so $\dax_\u(a)=\Dax\circ\delta_{\incl_X}\circ l_i(a)\pmod{1}$ is well defined.
 We conclude from this, \eqref{eq:deltaX} and Theorem~\ref{thm:dax} that there are surjective maps